 Once your dough is risen and ready, you simply divide it into eight portions and roll each into a ball.
 These balls get flattened a bit, so you can add the filling and create a pocket.

-The important part is making sure the dough gets pinched tightly closed around the filling.
+The important part is making sure the dough gets pinched tightly closed around the filling before baking.

 You don’t want any filling to spill out before you take a bite!

-We like to make a double batch of these rolls whenever we make them, because they freeze SO well.
+While fresh these rolls will keep for a week in an airtight container in the refrigerator, we like to make a double batch whenever we make them, because they freeze SO well.

 It’s so handy to be able to pull a couple frozen rolls out of the freezer and reheat them for a quick meal!